 Virtual reality: VR gives students virtual opportunities to visit another country, go back in time, see how organs function in the human body, visualize mathematics, and prepare for their future careers.
 A Lenovo survey found that 47 percent of parents and 54 percent of teachers back the technology, which can build on learnings from the pandemic to improve online learning.

 Virtual reality can facilitate learning for students who cannot attend regular classrooms due to disability or illness, helping them stay on track with the rest of the class.

 Cashless schools: Schools are looking for ways to eliminate the risks and time associated with handling cash at school.
-Payment solutions that allow parents to pay for lunches, fees, or activities online eliminate the need for students to carry cash or checks and also reduce the resources required to account and manage deposits.
+Payment solutions that allow parents to pay for lunches, fees, or activities online eliminate the need for students to carry cash or checks and reduce the resources required to account for and manage deposits.